 - Sift the dry ingredients – This is not a must, but I am learning to appreciate how sifting flour with the leaveners (baking soda, baking powder), evenly distributes the ingredients.

 - Do not overwork the dough – The result will be flat scones.
-Gently form the dough into a ball while it is still in the mixing bowl, then gently press into a 5-inch circle on a lightly floured surface.
+Gently form the dough into a ball while it is still in the mixing bowl, then gently press it into a 5-inch circle on a lightly floured surface.

 - No rules on the glaze – I am partial to canned coconut milk and use it wherever I can.
 For this glaze, the result is a thick, but creamy glaze that reminds me of orange ice cream.
 No joke.
 But, if you want a more traditional glaze, you can use powdered sugar and add liquid to it until you reach your desired consistency.